Skip to content

 12. Alvarez, X. A., Laredo, M., Corzo, D., Fernandez-Novoa, L., Mouzo, R., Perea, J. E., … & Cacabelos, R. (1997).
 Citicoline improves memory performance in elderly subjects.
 Methods and findings in experimental and clinical pharmacology, 19(3), 201-210.

 13. Spiers, P. A., Myers, D., Hochanadel, G. S., Lieberman, H. R., & Wurtman, R. J. (1996).
 Citicoline improves verbal memory in aging.
-Archives of neurology, 53(5), 441-448.
+Archives of Neurology, 53(5), 441-448.

 14. Silveri, M. M., Dikan, J., Ross, A. J., Jensen, J. E., Kamiya, T., Kawada, Y., … & Yurgelun‐Todd, D. A. (2008).
 Citicoline enhances frontal lobe bioenergetics as measured by phosphorus magnetic resonance spectroscopy.
 NMR in Biomedicine: An International Journal Devoted to the Development and Application of Magnetic Resonance In vivo, 21(10), 1066-1075.